-In most cases, especially advertising campaigns, the group don’t get to see a finished advert or product.
-What they see is a series of ‘scamps’.
-These are rough line drawings of the story of the ad.
-Or they see ‘concept boards’ – some sort of Twitter-style statement about the product or advert.
-The respondents are asked to comment on these, not the advert or product.
-This is like showing you the ingredients for the meal before you cook it, and asking if you think it’ll taste good.
+In most cases, the group don’t see finished products or advertising campaigns.
+Instead, they see a series of ‘scamps’.
+Rough line drawings of the story of the idea.
+Or they see ‘concept boards’.
+Some sort of Twitter-style statement about the product or advert.
+The respondents are asked to comment on these, not the actual product or advert.
+This is like showing you the meal ingredients before it’s cooked, and asking if you think it’ll taste good.

 Paid to be there

-In a focus group, you listen to the views of between 6 and 10 customers.
+In a focus group, you listen to the views of 6-10 customers.
 The fact they’re ‘normal’ customers, and not other marketers is good.

-But arguably you could go into your local cafe / pub / shopping centre and pick another 6 to 10 random strangers.
-And get a completely different view of the world.
+But arguably you could go into your local cafe / pub / shopping centre and pick another bunch of random strangers.
+And get a completely different response.
 The quality of the sample is up to the research company.
-You have to cross your fingers they find a ‘good’ group of respondents for you.
+You have to cross your fingers that they find a ‘good’ group for you.

 Use focus groups wisely

 Watching (and listening) to people who use your product BUT who aren’t marketing experts gives you some real-life perspective.
-As a marketer, you need to see the world the way customers do.
+As a marketer, you have to see the world the way customers do.

 Focus on the customer’s perspective

-And that’s really the key point in how focus groups work in your whole marketing activity.
+And that’s the key point in how focus groups work in your whole marketing activity.

 Because, if you don’t take the time to ask customers questions and listen to their answers, you’ll never know what they want.
 Feedback matters a lot.